zsavely/FastStartUp/README.md

 FastStartUp
 ========

-This repository shows a case when a developer needs to initialize a heave library while showing a splash screen.
+This repository shows a case when a developer needs to initialize a heavy library while showing a splash screen.

 ### License